p3r7/clojure-essential-ref/README.md

 It behaves similarly to `cider-clojuredocs-web`, including the default proposal of _symbol-at-point_.
 As such it's a nice companion to the latter (alongside `cider-doc`).

+For more context, read the [accompanying blog post](https://www.eigenbahn.com/2020/06/04/emacs-clojure-essential-ref).

 ## Installation